Viki-coding/ADHD-Self-Assessment/README.md

  - Sexually Transmitted Disease checker - different sympthoms pertain to different STD's, ofthen embarrising - allow users to assess what they may have while educating them about STDs and informing them of the next steps they need to take.
  -
 <h2>Accessibility</h2>

-<h2>Technologies Used</h2>
-Python
-● Application Features: Python Logic, Data/APIs used (optional)
+This program score 95 on the Lighthouse testing perfomance.

-<h2>Frameworks, Libraries and Programs Used: </h2>
+<h2>Technologies, Frameworks, Libraries and Programs Used:</h2>

+* Python
+* Heruko
 * Git - version control
 * Git Pod
-* Git Hub - To save and store the files for the website
+* Git Hub
 * Spell Check
+* CI Python Linter to check for white space and character length.
+* Online IDE checker  - for checking pieces of code worked. (https://www.online-ide.com/online_python_syntax_checker)

 <h2>Manual Testing</h2>
+The program works as intended and was well testing using the following methods.
 (Does the site work as intended?)
 FEATURES TESING
 LIGHTHOUSE PERFORMANCE